toidiu/toidiu.github.io/content/blog/2024_08_22_rust_primitives.md

 - `impl<T: ?Sized + Send> Sync for Mutex<T>`

-Arc and Mutex implement Sync since they use synchronization (i.e. atomics and locks) to ensure access to the data is excusive even across multiple threads.
+Arc and Mutex implement Sync since they use synchronization (i.e. atomics and locks) to ensure access to the data is exclusive even across multiple threads.

 ## <a name="traits">Traits</a>